Here is how an application for SPS proceeds

 SPS can be granted for a period corresponding to the prescribed time frame of your study programme plus 12 months.
 However, the total period of support (support framework) must not exceed 70 months (5 years and 10 months), even if you change study programmes.
 Nevertheless, it is possible to apply for an extension of the support framework, for example if the prescribed time frame of your study programme exceeds 70 months, in the event of illness, etc.

-If you wish to apply for an extension, we can help you with this.
-Read more about the support framework.
+If you wish to apply for an extension, we can help you with this

 What do I do when I no longer need SPS?

-If you have been granted a certain number of hours of support in one or more semesters, but you have no need for support next semester, all you have to do is not apply.
-If you need support again at a later stage during your studies, you can always contact us and submit a new application.
-If you have borrowed physical aids and appliances, please remember that they also count in the total support period.
+If you have been granted support hours in one or more semesters and do not wish to receive them during the next semester, simply refrain from applying for support.
+Should the need for support arise again later in your studies, you can always contact us and reapply.
+If you have borrowed physical aids, please remember that they also count in the overall support period.